Castle Combe

-Castle Combe is a village and civil parish within the Cotswolds Area of Outstanding Natural Beauty in Wiltshire, England.
-The village is around 5 mi north-west of Chippenham.
-A castle once stood in the area, but was demolished centuries ago.
+Castle Combe is a village and civil parish in Wiltshire, England.
+The village is around 5 mi north-west of Chippenham and 10 mile north-east of Bath.
+At the 2021 census, the parish had a population of 356.

+Castle Combe is within the Cotswolds Area of Outstanding Natural Beauty and is a popular tourist attraction.
+With its cluster of Cotswold stone cottages and lack of modern buildings – no new houses have been built in the historic centre of the village since about 1600 – the village has been described as a "chocolate box", a "tourist honeypot", and "the prettiest village in England".

 The village is in two parts: one is in the narrow valley of By Brook, while Upper Castle Combe is on higher land to the east, on the B4039 road connecting Chippenham and Chipping Sodbury.
-No new houses have been built in the historic area since about 1600.
 South of the upper village is the Castle Combe motor racing circuit.
+A castle once stood in the area, but was demolished centuries ago.